Livingston Hopkins: A job offer

 Hopkins' depiction of his meeting with William H. Traill of The Bulletin, at the artist's studio in New York in November 1882.

-In September 1882 William Traill travelled by steamer from Sydney, Australia, to San Francisco.
-Traill was the managing-director and principal shareholder of the Sydney-based illustrated journal, The Bulletin.
-He arrived in America on a mission to secure the services for the magazine of "a humorous artist of the first rank".
+In September 1882 William Traill, the managing-director and principal shareholder of the Australian illustrated journal The Bulletin, arrived at San Francisco by steamer from Sydney.
+He had travelled to America on a mission to secure the services for his magazine of "a humorous artist of the first rank".
 Traill and his partner, J. F. Archibald, were admirers of the cartoons and illustrations featured in American illustrated journals.
 In Traill's words: "I determined to make a desperate effort to engage and bring to Australia some one of the many clever comic draughtsmen whose work embellished various Yankee papers which we received regularly".
 After an unsuccessful attempt to entice George Keller of San Francisco's The Wasp magazine, Traill crossed the continent by rail to New York City.

 In New York Traill interviewed artists whose work he admired, including James Wales of Judge and Frederick Opper of Puck.
 Traill also had an appreciation for Livingston Hopkins' illustrations, whose work he had seen in St. Nicholas and The Daily Graphic.
 In November 1882 he went to see Hopkins at his studio in Nassau Street.
 After ascending the three flights of stairs Traill entered the studio and, "without further preliminaries", said to the artist: "Well, Mr. Hopkins, I've come to take you to Australia!".
 After formally introducing himself, Traill described life in Australia, gave an account of the brief history of The Bulletin and explained that part of his plans for improving the magazine "was the engagement of a cartoonist".
 His offer to Hopkins was all expenses travel from New York to Sydney via San Francisco and a contractual engagement for two years at £400 per annum.
 Hopkins promised to consider the matter and give his decision within a few days.

 At their next meeting Hopkins explained that he would need to consult his wife, who was visiting relatives in Toledo.
 He wrote to Harriet explaining the situation and requested that she reply by wire.
 However, Traill was unable to wait for an answer as it had become necessary for him to travel to San Francisco to catch the steamer for Australia.
 Before departing he left a preliminary agreement to be signed and travel expenses for Hopkins and his family with a business acquaintance in New York.
 Traill returned to Australia aboard the R.M.S.
 Zealandia, arriving at Sydney on 15 December 1882.
 When Hopkins received the telegram from his wife, it read: "Accept Australia".
 The artist then signed the agreement and began preparations for travel to Australia.
 Hopkins' final commission before leaving the United States was the illustrations for The Model Primer, a compilation of prose for children by Eugene Field and published by Frederick Tredwell of Brooklyn.